Rapid-Imaging-Tech/tileserver-gl-arm/README.md

 ## Building the docker image

-_NOTE: The docker image must be build on an ARMv8 board so that an ARM docker image is created._
+_NOTE: The docker image must be built on an ARMv8 board so that an ARM docker image is created._

 First clone this repository.
 Because we are using submodules, use the `--recursive` flag, like:
 ```